PrefectHQ/prefect/docs/collections/usage.md

 ## Recipes and Tutorials

-To learn more about how to use Collections, check out the [Prefect recipes](https://github.com/PrefectHQ/prefect-recipes#diving-deeper-). on GitHub.
+To learn more about how to use Collections, check out [Prefect recipes](https://github.com/PrefectHQ/prefect-recipes#diving-deeper-) on GitHub.
 These recipes provide examples of how Collections can be used in various scenarios.